Azure/LAMP/docs/Manage.md

 ## Updating Moodle code/settings

 Your controller Virtual Machine has Moodle/LAMP code and data stored in `/azlamp`.
 The site code is stored in `/azlamp/html/<yoursitename>/`.
-This data is replicated across dual gluster nodes to provide high availability.
+If `gluster` or `nfs-ha` is selected for the `fileServerType` parameter at the deployment time, this data is replicated across dual gluster or NFS-HA nodes to provide high availability.
 This directory is also mounted to your autoscaled frontends so all changes to files on the controller VM are immediately available to all frontend machines (when the `htmlLocalCopySwitch` in `azuredeploy.json`